top of page

 Photo: Bettina Rühl

-A literary festival on African histories and futures featured in fictional and non-fictional works, bringing together, for the first time on the continent, all its ‘main’ writing language zones: Arab, English, French and Portuguese/Spanish in conversations across perceived limitations, barriers and silos.
+A literary festival on African histories and futures, bringing together, for the first time on the continent, authors and artists from the Global Africa who work in Arabic, English, French and Portuguese/Spanish in conversations across perceived limitations and barriers.

 Macondo is a fictional place in the novel “One Hundred Years of Solitude” by Colombian Nobel Laureate Gabriel Garcia Márquez, a place where magical things happen.